2023 James Logan Martin Luther King Jr Invitational

 Argument preferences

-Evaluation order/methods: These are my defaults.
+Evaluation order/methods: These are defaults.
 If I am presented with a different framework for assessment by either team, I will use that framework instead.
-In cases of a “tie” or total wash, I vote neg unless there is a CP flowed through, in which case I vote aff.
+In cases of a “tie” or total wash, I vote neg unless there is a textual neg advocacy flowed through, in which case I vote aff.
 I vote on prefiat before postfiat, with the order being K theory/framework questions, pre-fiat K implications, other theory (T, etc), post-fiat.
 I default to net benefits both prefiat and postfiat.
 I generally assume the judge is allowed to evaluate anything that happens in the round as part of the decision, which sometimes includes rhetorical artifacts about out-of-round behavior.
+Evaluation skews are probably a wash in a round where more than one is presented, and I assume I can evaluate the round better than a coinflip in the majority of cases.

-Impacts: Terminalize them.
+Impacts: Have them.
+Terminalize them.
 Weigh them.
+I assume that death and dehumanization are the only truly terminal impacts unless you tell me otherwise.
 "Economy goes up" is meaningless to me without elaboration as to how it impacts actual people.

-Counterplans: I consider a permutation the affirmative takes as their advocacy as severance out of the 1AC, which is fine, if you're going to defend severance.
-If you want to have a solid plan debate in LD or PF, far be it from me to stop you.
+Counterplans: Pretty down for whatever here.
+If you want to have a solid plan/CP debate in LD or PF, far be it from me to stop you.
 Plan/CP debate is just a method of framing, and if we all agree to do it that way and understand the implications, it's fine.

 Theory/Topicality: You need to format your theory shells in a manner that gives me a way to vote on them (ie, they possess some kind of pre- or post-fiat impact).
 I will listen to any kind of theory argument, but I genuinely don't enjoy theory as a strategic tool.
-I err neg on theory (or rather, I err toward voting to maintain fairness/education) in general and default to competing interpretations.
-I will vote on RVIs but usually only on genuine critical turns on theory where the PMR collapses to the turn or cases of clearly demonstrated time skew.
+I err neg on theory (or rather, I err toward voting to maintain my sense of "real-world" fairness/education).
+I will vote on RVIs in cases of genuine critical turns on theory where the PMR collapses to the turn or cases of clearly demonstrated time skew (not the possibility of skew).

-Kritiks/"Progressive" Argumentation: I have a lot of feelings, so here's the rapid-fire/bullet-point version: I am open to most Ks as long as they are clearly linked.
+Kritiks/"Progressive" Argumentation: I have a lot of feelings, so here's the rapid-fire/bullet-point version: I don't buy into the idea that Ks are inherently elitist, but I think they can be read/performed in elitist ways.
+I strongly believe in the K as a tool of resistance and much less so as a purely strategic choice when not tightly linked to the resolution or a specific in-round act by the opposing team.
+I am open to most Ks as long as they are clearly linked and/or disclosed within the first 2-3 minutes of prep.
 Affirmatives have a higher burden for linking to the resolution, or clearly disclosing if not.
-If you're not in policy, you probably shouldn't just be reading policy files--write Ks that fit the norms of your event.
-If you want to read them in front of me, you shouldn’t just drop names of cards, as I am not conversant at a high level with most K literature (but I'm still waiting for a solid PhilSci K).
+If you're not in policy, you probably shouldn't just be reading policy files.
+Write Ks that fit the norms of your event.
+If you want to read them in front of me, you shouldn’t just drop names of cards, as I am not conversant at a high level with most of the lit.
 Please don’t use your K to troll.
 Please do signpost your K. On framework, I err toward evaluating prefiat arguments first but am willing to weigh discursive implications of postfiat arguments against them.
-The framework debate is underrated.
-If you are facing a K in front of me, you need to put in a good-faith effort to engage with it, unless you’ve been spread out.
-Ks that weaponize identities against each other are rough for you and also for me--don't feel compelled to out yourself to get my vote.
+The framework debate is so underrated.
+If you are facing a K in front of me, you need to put in a good-faith effort to engage with it.
+Truly I will give you a ton of credit for a cautious and thorough line-by-line even if you don't know all that much about K structural elements.
+Ks that weaponize identities of students in the round and ask me to use the ballot to endorse some personal narrative or element of your identity, in my in-round and judging experience, have been 15% liberatory and 85% deeply upsetting for everyone in the round.
+Please don't feel compelled to out yourself to get my vote.
 Finally, I am pretty sure it's only possible for me to performatively embrace/reject something once, so if your alt is straight "vote to reject/embrace X," you're going to need some arguments about what repeatedly embracing/rejecting does for me.
 I have seen VERY few alts that don't boil down to "vote to reject/embrace X."

 "New" Arguments: Anything that could count as a block/position/contention, in addition to evidence (examples, analytics, analogies, cites) not previously articulated will be considered "new" if they come out in the last speech for either side UNLESS they are made in response to a clear line of clash that has continued throughout the round.
 I'll consider shadow extensions from the constructives that were not extended or contended in intervening speeches new as well.
 The only exception to this rule is for the 2N in LD, which I give substantial leeway to make points that would otherwise be considered "new."
-I will generally protect against new arguments to the best of my ability.
+I will generally protect against new arguments to the best of my ability, but call the POI if the round is fast/complex.
 Voters, crystallization, impact calculus and framing are fine.

 Presentation preferences

 Extensions: I do like for you to strategically extend points you want to go for that the opponent has dropped.
+Especially in partner events, this is a good way to telegraph that you and your partner are strategically and narratively aligned.
 Restating your original point is not a response to a rebuttal and won't be treated as an answer unless you explain how the extension specifically interacts with the opponent's response.
 The point will be considered dropped if you don't engage with the substance of the counterargument.

-Tag-teaming: It's fine but I won’t flow anything your partner says during your speech.
+Tag-teaming: It's fine but I won’t flow anything your partner says during your speech--you will need to fully repeat it.
 If it happens repeatedly, especially in a way that interrupts the flow of the speech, it may impact the speaker points of the current speaker.

 Questions/Cross-ex: I will stop flowing, but CX is binding.
-I stop time for Points of Order in parli, and you must take them unless tournament rules explicitly forbid them.
+I stop time for Points of Order (and NPDL - Points of Clarification) in parli, and you must take them unless tournament rules explicitly forbid them.
 Don't let them take more than 30 seconds total.
+I really don't enjoy when Parli debaters default to yelling "POI" without trying to get the speaker's attention in a less disruptive way first and will probably dock speaker points about it.

-Speech Docs/Card Calling: Conceptually they make me tired, but I generally want to be on chains just because I think sharing docs increases the likelihood of debaters trying to leverage extremely specific case references.
+Speech Docs/Card Calling: Conceptually they make me tired, but I generally want to be on chains because I think sharing docs increases the likelihood of debaters trying to leverage extremely specific case references.
+If you're in the type of round where evidence needs to be shared, I prefer you share all of it prior to the round beginning so we can waste as little time as possible between speeches.
 If I didn't hear something in the round/it confused me enough that I need to read the card, you probably didn't do a good enough job talking about it or selling it to me to deserve the win, but I'll call for cards if everyone collapses to main points that hinge on me reading them.
 If someone makes a claim of card misuse/misrepresentation, I'll ask for the card/speech doc as warranted by the situation and then escalate to the tournament officials if needed.

-Miscellaneous: If your opponent asks for a written text of your plan/CP/K thesis/interp, you are expected to provide it.
+Miscellaneous: If your opponent asks for a written text of your plan/CP/K thesis/theory interp, you are expected to provide it as expeditiously as possible (e.g. in partner formats, your partner should write it down and pass it while you continue talking).

 This is my second year as a parent judge.
 I take a very relaxed approach to judging and will entertain the same from you, so do not stress and if you have any question, I will do my best to answer.